Accelergy-Project/accelergy-neurosim-plug-in/README.md

 Required parameters:
 - technology: Technology node in nm
-- precision: Number of bits to add
+- n_bits: Number of bits to add
-- shift_register_precision: Number of bits in the shift register
+- shift_register_n_bits: Number of bits in the shift register

 Actions:
 - shift_add

 ## Integer Adder-Tree
 A tree of adders to accmulate many values.
-Each level of the tree adds with higher precision to ensure no overflow.
+Each level of the tree adds with higher n_bits to ensure no overflow.

 Class: